Helicopter emergency medical services for adults with major trauma

 Although helicopter emergency medical services (HEMS) transport are presently an integral part of trauma systems in most developed nations, previous reviews and studies to date have raised questions about which groups of traumatically injured patients derive the greatest benefit.
 This review assessed whether helicopter emergency medical services transport (HEMS) was associated with improved morbidity and mortality, compared to ground emergency medical services transport (GEMS), for adults with major trauma.

-Adults, Both sexes, Cardiovascular diseases, Conflict, Disability, Earthquake, Extreme violence, Health, Injuries (all), Logistics, Neoplasms and hematologic diseases, Nervous system and neurologic diseases, Orthopedic injuries, Other injuries
+Adults, Both sexes (for groups of both male and female persons), Cardiovascular conditions, Conflict, Disability, Earthquake, Extreme violence/Accidents, Health, Injuries (all), Logistics, Neoplasms and hematologic conditions, Nervous system and neurologic conditions, Orthopedic injuries, Other injuries